adinn/bmunit-tutorial/README.md

 byteman-tutorial2a
 ==================

+This git repository contains a maven project which provides all the code and Byteman rule scripts used for the introductory tutorial for BMUnit, the package which integrates Byteman into JUnit and TestNG.
+It provides a simple example of how you can extend the range of your JUnit tests using Byteman. n.b. use of TestNG and/or ant in place of JUnit and/or maven is also supported but is not (yet) covered in this tutorial.

 Instructions
 ============

-Code used for the introductory tutorial for BMUnit which integrates Byteman into JUnit and TestNG

 To build the app execute